 - Eye teaming and alignment

 - Visual tracking

-Your child’s treatment plan may include working with prisms, balance boards, filters and electronic targets, in addition to eye exercises.
-Although that may sound complicated, all activities are designed to appeal to children.
-In fact, many children look forward to their sessions and enjoy playing the games and participating in other therapeutic activities.
+Depending on your child’s needs, we may supplement their vision therapy with aids such as prisms, balance boards, filters and electronic targets.
+All of our vision therapy activities are designed to appeal to children.
+In fact, many of our youngest patients are excited to come in for their sessions.
+They enjoy playing the games and participating in other therapeutic activities.